emanpecson/quorum-bots-docs/README.md

 ### Adding a "main" page

 Go to `src/data/routes.tsx` and look for `mainRoutes`.
-These are pages that make up the "main routes" of the webpage we can be seen in the header navigation section.
+These are pages that make up the "main routes" of the webpage that can be seen in the header navigation section.
 If you would like to add a new main page.
 Follow the next steps:

 #### Steps:
 1. Create a folder under `src/app/` which will represent the name of your page.